A firefighter tackles a blaze in California’s Klamath National Forest. Image: Kari Greer/US Forest Service via Flickr

 Carbon released to the air adds to the burden of greenhouse gases already there, thus producing even more warming.
 And soot settling on snow and ice causes them to absorb more heat and melt faster. – Climate News Network

 Paul Brown is the joint editor of Climate News Network.
-He is a former environment correspondent for The Guardian newspaper and teaches journalism in developing countries.
-He has written 10 books − eight on environmental subjects, including four for children − and written scripts for television documentaries.
+He is a former environment correspondent of the Guardian and also writes books and teaches journalism.
 He can be reached at [email protected]

 Global Warning: The Last Chance for Change